Rizzato Parts

 1977 Pacer "Pacer" Morini MO-1 engine

 1979-80 Pacer Deluxe was exactly the same as ’77-78 except the engine was a Morini M1 with a case reed valve.
-The M1 engine accelerated as fast as the MO2 two-speed did, but was much simpler and much less costly to produce.
+The M1 engine accelerated as fast as the MO2 two-speed did, but was simpler and less costly to produce.

 1979-80 Pacer Sport had a Morini M1 engine with case reed valve.